L. Braille Special Educational Centre for Blind Children, Bydgoszcz: Prussian period

-The first Department for Blind Children initially opened in Wolsztyn on July 6, 1853.
-It has been created on the initiative of a local pharmacist and philanthropist named Józef Knechtel.
+The first Department for Blind Children initially opened in Wolsztyn on 6 July 1853.
+It was created on the initiative of a local pharmacist and philanthropist named Józef Knechtel.
 In 1865, his institution passed under the direct administration of the Province of Posen government.

 In 1865, a commission proposed the Parliament of Prussia the construction in Bydgoszcz of an establishment able to receive forty blind children of both sexes, regardless of their religion.
-The rationale for this was the possibility of sponsoring the institution to-be with the local teachers Seminar which opened in Bromberg in 1820 and moved to 6 Bernardyńska Street in 1825.
-The proposal was adopted by the Parliament on October 2, 1868.
+The rationale for this was the possibility of sponsoring the institution to-be with the local teachers Seminar, Bernardyńska Street in Bydgoszcz#Building at N.C2.B06, which opened in Bromberg in 1820 and moved to 6 Bernardyńska Street in 1825.
+The proposal was adopted by the Parliament on 2 October 1868.
 The magistrate of Bydgoszcz donated a 2.13 acres plot for the construction of the institution and the Sejm of the Grand Duchy of Poznan allocated funded 28000 crowns between 1864 and 1870 to fund the construction.
 The same year, a first class moved from Wolsztyn to Bydgoszcz.

 The first director of Bydgoszcz specialized school was Albert Kienel, an experienced educator who had been working for 20 years in Wolsztyn.
-The first 24 pupils arrived on May 4, 1872.
+The first 24 pupils arrived on 4 May 1872.
 In the early 20th century, a majority of the students were Polish children.

 From the start, the center quickly became a mainstay of life for blind people following the Prussian annexation.
 Pupils came most from areas Pomerania, Greater Poland and Silesia.
 After a six years curriculum in the elementary school, students could obtain qualifications as organist, craftsman, or tuner for musical instruments.
 In 1886, the first organist was qualified, in 1902, the first artisan and in 1906 the first masseuse (a pioneering area for such a school).
 During the time when Anton Wittig was director (since 1882), an hostel for blind was founded where pupils were employed: it still stands at 9 Kołłątaj street.